taba2177/Translation-Extractor-taba-parser/readme.md

 Generate or update language files in the resources/lang/ directory.
 📜 License
 ParseBlade is open-source and licensed under the MIT License.
 You are free to use and modify it to suit your project needs.

-vbnet
-Copy code

-This README is comprehensive and formatted for clarity, suitable for uploading directly to a Git